commercetools/tresor/cli/README.md

 # this will list kv2/repo/some_service/env/some_path/prod1
 tresor list env prod1 -s some_service

+# this will get kv2/repo/some_service/env/some_path/prod1/.
+tresor list env prod1 -s some_service -p .

 # this will get kv2/repo/some_service/env/some_path/prod1/some_path
-tresor get env prod1 -s some_service -p /some_path
+tresor get env prod1 -s some_service -p some_path

+# check value mappings in context prod1
+tresor sync env prod1
-# check value mappings
+# check value mappings all contexts
-tresor sync env
+tresor sync env *

 # apply value mappings including metadata
 tresor sync env --apply --metadata-rotation=true